IamVigneshC/GCP-Streaming-IoT-Kafka-to-PubSub/README.md

 ![Image of CloudBuild](https://github.com/IamVigneshC/GCP-Streaming-IoT-Kafka-to-PubSub/blob/main/Architecture.png)

-## Task 1.
-Configure the Kafka VM instance
+## 1. Configure the Kafka VM instance
 In the Cloud Console, go to Navigation Menu > Compute Engine and open an SSH shell to the Kafka VM named kafka-1-vm.
 (This is SSH Window A.)

 Export the path to the Java Virtual Machine for the Kafka VM.